FREQUENTLY ASKED QUESTIONS

 Q. MY SCHOOL PARTNER WON'T REGISTER FOR NET GENERATION.
 CAN THEY STILL BE MY PARTNER?

 All School Partners must be registered to Net Generation to ensure consistency as well as the safety of all our participants.

 Q. WHY CAN'T MY SCHOOL PARTNER BE OUR HIGH SCHOOL COACH?

 Our goal with School Partners is to find a tennis outlet for your students that is off-site so they have a natural landing place should they wish to continue tennis outside of school.
-If your High School Coach is a certified pro or if they work within a Community Program external to the school, they absolutely can be a School Partner.
+If your High School Coach is either a member of a Professional Tennis Organization or if they work within a Community Program external to the school, they absolutely can be a School Partner.